 While these fruits are comparatively high in sugar, that doesn’t need to become a health concern.
-Ensure your hermit crabs don’t refuse other food as their sweet tooth has been overindulged.
+Ensure your hermit crabs don’t refuse other food because their sweet tooth has been overindulged.

 What Parts of an Apple Can Hermit Crabs Eat?

-If you’re going to feed apples to hermit crabs, you must understand a universal truth – not all parts of an apple are created equal.
+If you feed apples to hermit crabs, you must understand a universal truth – not all parts of an apple are created equal.
 Let’s learn more about the edible and inedible parts of an apple:

 Apple Skin and Flesh